Visual Effect (Component)

 The Visual Effect Inspector helps you configure every instance of a Visual Effect.
 It displays values only relevant to this particular instance.

-Rendering properties controls how the visual effect instance will render and receive lighting.
+Rendering properties control how the visual effect instance will render and receive lighting.
 These properties are stored per-instance in the scene and do not apply modifications to the Visual Effect Graph.

 |Light Probes||Controls the Use of Light probes to compute the Ambient Lighting of the Effect.|